akkinoc/yaml-resource-bundle/README.md

 ### Adding the dependency

-The artifact is published on Maven Central Repository.
+The artifact is published on [Maven Central Repository][maven central].
 If you are using Maven, add the following dependency.

 ```xml